LuisC92/user-list-with-reducer/README.md

-# Create a simple users application using useReducer Hook // Initial features // A list of of users // the ability to create users // the ability to delete users
+# Create a simple users application using useReducer Hook
+* Initial features
+* A list of of users
+* the ability to create user
+* the ability to delete users

-### Principles CRUD
+## Principles CRUD

 * APP.js => UserList.js => User.js